House impeachment managers target top Trump defense attorney Cipollone, claim he is 'material witness'

 The White House did not immediately respond to Fox News’ request for comment.

+He continued: "Under the standard put forth by the House Democrats today – that any potential fact witness cannot serve as counsel in the impeachment hearing – there is an obvious person who should be disqualified: Adam Schiff.
+Schiff, it has been alleged, spoke directly with the so-called ‘whistle-blower’ and may even have helped him draft the complaint that launched this entire impeachment. ...
+So, maybe we should disqualify Schiff as a lawyer, and schedule him instead as a witness to explain his role in creating the ‘evidence’ in this proceeding?”

+Schiff, the chairman of the House Intelligence Committee, led most of the House impeachment inquiry out of his panel.
+House Republicans claimed that members of Schiff's staff spoke with the whistleblower before the controversy boiled over.
+Schiff maintains that he has not personally spoken with the anonymous whistleblower.
+However, it was revealed late last year that the whistleblower had early contact with his office, essentially giving them a heads-up about the complaint concerning Trump's July 25 phone call with Ukraine's president that touched off the controversy.

-The president's defense is being led by Cipollone and Trump attorney Jay Sekulow.
+Meanwhile, the president's defense is being led by Cipollone and Trump attorney Jay Sekulow.
 But late Monday, in a surprise move, a slew of high-profile House Republicans announced that they would also formally join the president's team — including Reps.
 Jim Jordan, Doug Collins, John Ratcliffe, Mark Meadows, Elise Stefanik, Lee Zelskin, Debbie Lesko and Mike Johnson.

 "Throughout this process, these Members of Congress have provided guidance to the White House team, which was prohibited from participating in the proceedings concocted by the Democrats in the House of Representatives," White House press secretary Stephanie Grisham said in a statement Monday.
 "The President looks forward to their continued participation and is confident that the Members will help expeditiously end this brazen political vendetta on behalf of the American people."